gohai/p5.webserial/README.md

 port.write('Hello from the computer');
 ```

-If the port is not yet available, you'll a notification in the console.
+If the port hasn't been opened yet, this will print a warning to the console and continue.

 ### Finding out how many bytes are available for reading